Learn about elevator access control solutions

 Elevator access control paired with smart elevators can reduce long wait times and prevent overcrowded elevator cabs.
 You can program the system to cluster tenants going to the same or nearby floors together so that each elevator trip is time-efficient.
 This also reduces the number of people that enter the elevator cab, preventing over-packing elevators and frustrating tenants.

-Choosing the best elevator access control system
+Best elevator access control system

-The best and highest-rated elevator access control system on the market today is the ButterflyMX elevator control system (ECS).
 If you already have ButterflyMX products in your building, then complete the access experience with our ECS.
-And if you’re starting to look into access control systems for your property, remember to include elevator controls.
+Otherwise, if you’re starting to look into access control systems for your property, remember to include elevator controls.

 In a ButterflyMX building, when visitors enter the building using the video intercom, the elevator controls automatically unlock your fobbed elevators for a set amount of time, allowing visitors to call the elevator and select the floor they need access to.
-The ButterflyMX ecosystem also integrates with several property management systems and smart building solutions.

 Author